-Simply put, cessationism is a belief or doctrine that spiritual gifts such as speaking in tongues, prophecy and healing have ceased.
+Simply put, cessationism is a belief or doctrine that speaking in tongues as the Spirit gives the utterance has ceased as well as the spiritual gifts of prophecy and healing.
 On this page, I will focus on why speaking in tongues has not ceased.
-The supposition being that if speaking in tongues has not ceased, then neither has the other spiritual gifts.
+The supposition is that if speaking in tongues has not ceased, then neither has these other spiritual gifts.

 Cessationists believe that God, Jesus Christ, gives you the gift of the Holy Ghost without you having any knowledge of receiving the most precious and awesome gift that one can ever receive.
 Jesus said in John 7:37-39 that believers would receive the Spirit.
 He then said just before His Ascension in Mark 16:17 that believers shall speak with new tongues.
 The Lord did not put any qualifications on His statements except that you must be a believer, and the Apostle John clarified in John 7:39 that it would happen after Jesus was glorified.
 That it did!
 About ten days after His Ascension, Jesus poured out the Holy Ghost on the day of Pentecost:

 And they were all filled with the Holy Ghost, and began to speak with other tongues, as the Spirit gave them utterance (Acts 2:4).

 Cessationism is also the belief that the "spiritual gift" (1 Corinthians 2:1), "divers kinds of tongues" (1 Corinthians 12:10) has ceased as well.

 The scripture which cessationists base their claim that speaking in tongues has ceased is what the Apostle Paul wrote about "charity" or love in Chapter 13 of 1 Corinthians in verse 8: